tan-x/tan-x.github.io/README.md

 Background IMG on mobile snaps when the navigation bar disappears from scrolling.

 I would like to change the portfolio grid to change on a full desktop view and see if I like it more than its static layout.

+I need to get the contact form script working, but I have more to learn on that. (server side php?)